 Girl may be first to grow artificial ear

 A six-year-old girl could become the first person to grow an artificial ear using a controversial technique developed by American scientists….
 Full Story

-The technique that the Joseph Vacanti had spent years developing was growing cartilage over biodegradable molds so that they could custom shape cartilaginous body parts, like ears.
-They used cartilage from a cows knee (There was no human tissue used at all in the procedure) placed it into a biodegradable mold shaped like a three-year-olds ear.
+The technique that Joseph Vacanti had spent years developing was growing cartilage over biodegradable moulds so that they could custom shape cartilaginous body parts, like ears.
+They used cartilage from a cows knee (There was no human tissue used at all in the procedure) placed it into a biodegradable mould shaped like a three-year-olds ear.
 To allow the cow cartilage to grow they needed a host which is the where the mouse came in.

 As the immune system of most animals will reject foreign tissue the Vacanti team used a special nude mouse, a special type of mouse that through a rare mutation has a very weak immune system.
 These types of mice are very useful for tissue research as their bodies will not reject foreign tissues.

 The cartilaginous ear was implanted under the skin of the nude mouse.
 Over time, the mouse grew extra blood vessels that supplied nourishment to the cow cartilage cells, that then grew into the biodegradable ear-shaped mould.
 The “ear” was never transplanted onto a human because it was grown from cow cells and would have been rejected by a person’s immune system.

 Sean G. McCormack was born with a rare disease called Poland’s Syndrome which blocked the development of bone on the left-hand side of his chest.
 This left major organs like his lungs and heart unprotected by the rib cage.
 Dr. Joseph P. Vacanti and his brother, Dr. Charles A. Vacanti worked together using the same technology as was used with the ear on the mouse to “grow” a cartilage rib cage that within a year had developed into a normal-looking chest that was able to grow along with him.